Affiliate links on Android Authority may earn us a commission. Learn more.

 - Apps you don’t recognize — Icons or windows of apps you don’t recognize or remember installing.

-- Frequent redirects in the browser — Constant pop-ups, redirects, or advertisements in your web browsing.
+- Frequent browser redirects — Constant pop-ups, redirects, or ads in your web browsing.

 - Emails you didn’t send — Contents in your email inbox or sent email folders you don’t recognize.